VRLabs/Particle-Bufferer/README.md

 ## How to use

-You can run the tool by right clicking on one or more GameObjects and using the options under `Effects > Particle Bufferer`.
+You can run the tool by right clicking on one or more GameObjects and using the options under `Effects` -> `Particle Bufferer`.

 These options are: